Judas Maccabeus: 20th century

 Several 20th-century Jewish authors have also written works devoted to Judah Maccabee and the Maccabean Revolt.
 Jacob Benjamin Katznelson (1855–1930) wrote the poem, "Alilot Gibbor ha-Yehudim Yehudah ha-Makkabi le-Veit ha-Hashmona'im" (1922); the Yiddish writer Moses Schulstein wrote the dramatic poem, "Yehudah ha-Makkabi" (in A Layter tsu der Zun, 1954); Jacob Fichman's "Yehudah ha-Makkabi" is one of the heroic tales included in Sippurim le-Mofet (1954).
 Amit Arad's historical novel "Lions of Judea – The miraculous story of the Maccabees" (2014).
 Many children's plays have also been written on the theme by various Jewish authors.

-In addition, the American writer Howard Fast penned the historical novel, My Glorious Brothers, which was published in 1948, during the 1947–1949 Palestine war.
+In addition, the American writer Howard Fast penned the historical novel My Glorious Brothers, published in 1948 during the 1947–1949 Palestine war.

 During World War II the Swiss-German writer Karl Boxler published his novel Judas Makkabaeus; ein Kleinvolk kaempft um Glaube und Heimat (1943), the subtitle of which suggests that Swiss democrats then drew a parallel between their own national hero, William Tell, and the leader of the Maccabean revolt against foreign tyranny.

 The modern play Playing Dreidel with Judah Maccabee by Edward Einhorn is about a contemporary boy who meets the historical figure.